 - take in any gestures or tone being used and understand it

 - decide how you plan to respond

 - find the right words to respond then get the words out verbally.

 There is so much involved and if you struggle with any part of this process.
-Or if it simply takes you longer than most people you are going to really struggle.
+Or if it simply takes you longer than most people you are going to have difficulty communicating.